 What is the function of a penetrometer?

-What is penetrometer test used for?
+What does the penetrometer test measure?

 What did the penetrometer tell you?